awgh/ratnet/README.md

 ## What's a Connection Policy?

 You caught me, I made that term up.
-In ratnet, *Transports* are responsible for physically making and receiving connections and that's it.  *Nodes* are basically message queues with some key management and special knowledge about when to encrypt things (and the *Cryptosystem* is the method they would use to do that.
+In ratnet, *Transports* are responsible for physically making and receiving connections and that's it.  *Nodes* are basically message queues with some key management and special knowledge about when to encrypt things (and the *Cryptosystem* is the method they would use to do that).
 But none of those things actually starts a connection and moves the data around.
 That is the responsibility of the *Connection Policy*.
 Think of it as a script that controls a Node and any number of different Transports.

 We provide two very simple connection policies: